The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Put your house in order all at once

-- Tidying is 2 acts:
+- Tidying is two acts:

 - Deciding whether or not to dispose of something